 I have been freelancing since I came back from my big trip .
-When you are self-employed, staying busy doesn’t always mean that you are working on a gig.
+When you are self-employed, staying busy and working doesn’t always mean that you are working on a gig.
 The line between work and life outside of it becomes blurry when you are doing it all by yourself.
-From figuring out Obama care and lining up your health insurance to casually browsing the web and reading about a new company looking to expand their brand, it’s all work.
+From figuring out Obama care and lining up your health insurance to browsing the web and reading about a new company looking to expand their brand, it’s all work.

-When I’m not working on a big all-consuming project, I spend around 20 hours per week looking for and bidding on projects.
-My goal is to have 10 hours of billable work every week and then the remaining 10 hours, are usually dedicated to working on content that I’m not yet being paid for.
-As long as I can pay my bills, this is not a bad breakdown of a regular 40 hour work week.
+When I’m not working on an all-consuming project, I spend around 20 hours per week looking for new opportunities and bidding on projects.
+My goal is to have 10 hours of billable work every week and use the remaining 10 to work on content that is fun and will eventually lead to paid work.
+As long as I can pay my bills, I’m happy with that breakdown of a 40 hour work week.

-10 hours of bidding + 15 hours of billable work + 10 hours of “seed work” + 5 hours of experimental work
+10 hours of bidding + 15 hours of billable work + 10 hours of “seed work” + 5 hours of experimental work = Fabulous work week

 PS: Signature photo by Connor Radnovich / The Chronicle and photo above by Danny Ortega.